Blood from a Stone

 Thus begins Adam McHugh's transition through the ending of one career—as a hospice chaplain and grief counselor—into the discovery of a new life in wine among the grapevines of the Santa Ynez Valley of California.

 "This is the corkscrewing tale of how I got to Santa Ynez, eventually, and the questions that came up along the way," he continues.
 "You and I are going to take a long wine tour together on our way there, and we will make plenty of stops for a glass and some local wine history.
-As you will see, I reached into the old, old story of wine in order to find my new story, which begins, as so many wine love stories do, in the French countryside.
-Most stories about religion and drink are stories of recovery.
-I'm not sure if mine isn't a story about recovery too."
+As you will see, I reached into the old, old story of wine in order to find my new story, which begins, as so many wine love stories do, in the French countryside."

 "Adam McHugh has not just written a terrific book about wine, he has pioneered a whole new genre of wine writing.
 At once funny and sad, his book is a deeply personal exploration of how one man finds himself through his relationship with the world's most remarkable beverage.
 This book made me laugh, cry, and want to share a bottle of wine with Adam McHugh!"